 No matter how puppy-proofed your home is, curious puppies can always find trouble when left to their own devices.
 One of the best ways to keep your pup safe and help with their training routines is to crate train your puppy.

 If you have questions like - How long can a puppy be in a crate? or - How long does it take to crate train a puppy?
-Read this article for answers.
+Read this article for answers and tips to get started on your dog crate training journey.

 What is Crate Training?